mod-audio/lv2bm/README.md

 sliced resulting in 4 points to be tested.
 Along with valgrind this evaluation is useful to stress the plugin trying find out segfaults or memory issues (leak, invalid read/write, ...).

 Following is a real case of use.
-A time ago the CabinetIV plugin, of the CAPS collection, owned a bug that was causing a segfault just when the model parameter was configured to value "Sixty-two".
+Sometime the CabinetIV plugin, of the CAPS collection, owned a bug that was causing a segfault just when the model parameter was configured to value "Sixty-two".
 Moreover, the segfault just happened in a specific machine (little RAM memory).
-Several hours would be saved with this tool in hands.
+Although the symptoms, the bug wasn't related to the "Sixty-two" option.
+Probably several hours would be saved using this tools.

-If you interested in reproduce this situation to familiarize yourself with the procedure, you can reach our caps-lv2 repository and checkout to the commit just before the bug resolution (383a16c2), build it, install to your LV2 path and try:
+If you interested in reproduce this situation to familiarize yourself with the procedure, you can reach our caps-lv2 repository and checkout to the commit just before the bug resolution (383a16c2), build it, install to your LV2 path and run it using the following command:

     valgrind --leak-check=full --show-reachable=no lv2bm http://portalmod.com/plugins/caps/CabinetIV